Sums of squares and orthogonal integral vectors: Introduction and main results

 The next question is this: which $2$-dimensional icubes in $\BZ^3$ can be extended to a $3$-dimensional icube?
-Again the necessary condition that the length be an integer is sufficient (Corollary~\ref{twin_to_icube}), and there is an elementary proof (Proposition~\ref{twin_div_nm}).
+Again, the necessary condition that the length be an integer is sufficient (see Corollary~\ref{twin_to_icube}).

-Having surveyed the investigation of $3$-dimensional icubes, we now turn our attention to the $2$-dimensional case.
-For brevity, we call a $2$-dimensional icube in $\BZ^3$ a {\it twin pair}, and from now on by an icube we shall always mean a $3$-dimensional icube in $\BZ^3$.
-The theorems described below are our new results.
-The essence of them is that we understand vectors and twin pairs by putting them into large cubic lattices.
+Having surveyed a few results concerning $3$-dimensional icubes, we now turn our attention to the $2$-dimensional case.
+From now on by an icube we shall always mean a $3$-dimensional icube in $\BZ^3$.
+The theorems described below are our results.
+The essence of them is that we understand vectors and twin pairs by putting them into large $3$-dimensional cubic lattices.

-\begin{thm} Let $x\in\BZ^3$ have norm $nm^2$, where $n$ is squarefree.
+\begin{thm} Let $x\in\BZ^3$ have norm $nm^2$, where $n$ is square-free.
 Then there exists an icube $(u,v,w)$ with edge length $m$ such that the corresponding cubic sublattice contains~$x$.
-If $x$ is primitive, then this cubic lattice is unique, and is given by an Euler matrix $E(\alpha)$ for a quaternion $\alpha$ with integer coefficients. \end{thm}
+If $x$ is primitive, then this cubic lattice is unique, and is given by an Euler matrix $E(\alpha)$, for a quaternion $\alpha$ with integer coefficients. \end{thm}